 Scrum Masters are project team managers with expertise in managing human productivity.
 Therefore, to efficiently perform this task, it is essential for a Scrum Master aspirant to be equipped with professional education for the role.

-However, there are no educational requirements set, although there are professional requirements for the position.
+However, no educational requirements are set, although there are professional requirements for the position.
 Usually, these will be:

 Experience in the preferred industry from 5 years onwards